Bennett gets late goal to lift Devils over Wild (Jan 17, 2017) | FOX Sports

 Bennett gets late goal to lift Devils over Wild (Jan 17, 2017)

-Pavel Zacha, Adam Henrique and Kyle Palmieri scored for New Jersey, which went 3-0-1 on its four-game road trip.
-Cory Schneider made 32 saves.
+Pavel Zacha, Adam Henrique and Kyle Palmieri also scored.
+Cory Schneider made 32 saves for New Jersey, which went 3-0-1 on its four-game road trip and has points in six straight road contests.

+”Tonight was a real big test and we knew that going in,” Devils coach John Hynes said. ”We felt like we have been playing pretty good hockey and it was really going to be a test.
+They’re the hottest team in the league and in the past we’ve had some games against teams like that – the Pittsburghs and the Washingtons – where we weren’t as competitive as we wanted to be.
+We felt like we were competitive tonight and found a way to win.”

-Bennett scored his third of the season and first in eight games after Blake Coleman sent a centering pass to him after falling down in the corner.
+Bennett scored his third of the season and first in eight games while surrounded by Wild defenders.
+Blake Coleman was falling as he sent a centering pass to Bennett, who snapped a shot high past goalie Devan Dubnyk.
+It was Coleman’s first point in his fourth career game.

+”They kept pushing, and I’m sure they believed they were going to tie it up the way came out in the third period,” Minnesota coach Bruce Boudreau said. ”We just did some uncharacteristically dumb things on all their goals.
+You can call it what you want, but they earned it, and we didn’t.”

-Minnesota was returning home after winning both games of a road trip and taking the lead in the Central Division.
-It pressured Schneider regularly, outshooting New Jersey 15-6 in the first period and 35-26 for the game.
+The Wild were returning home after winning both games of a road trip and overtaking Chicago to lead the Central Division.
+They pressured Schneider regularly, outshooting New Jersey 15-6 in the first period and 35-26 for the game.

 Schneider did his part to slow the highest-scoring team in the Western Conference.